-After three years of legislative effort, The Sierra Nevada Conservancy legislation passes thanks to Alliance, The Sierra Fund, Sierra Business Council, Sierra Cascade Land Trust and other allies!
-The Alliance receives award from The Sierra Fund for helping create the new Conservancy.
+After three years of legislative effort, The Sierra Nevada Conservancy legislation passes thanks to The Alliance, The Sierra Fund, Sierra Business Council, Sierra Cascade Land Trust, and other allies!
+The Alliance receives an award from The Sierra Fund for helping create the new Conservancy.

-Completes training of over 150 water quality monitors on 7 watersheds in the Sierra with the assistance of SYRCL.
-This goes on over the years, creating over 9 ongoing watershed monitoring programs throughout the Sierra.
+The Alliance completes training of over 150 water quality monitors in seven watersheds throughout the Sierra with the assistance of Sout Yuba River Citizens League.
+This continues over the years, creating nine ongoing watershed monitoring programs throughout the Sierra.

-First Sierra Climate Change Toolkit released.
-Over the years three editions are released and over 2000 copies distributed.
-Publication recognized by state and United Nations as cutting edge resource on climate adaptation.
-Over 20 groups take the pledge to champion GHG reductions and climate change adaptation.
+The first Sierra Climate Change Toolkit is released.
+Over the years, three editions are released, and over 2000 copies are distributed.
+Publication is recognized by the state and United Nations as cutting edge resource on climate adaptation.
+Over 20 groups take the pledge to champion greenhouse gas reductions and climate change adaptation.

-Sierra Nevada Alliance releases report Planning for the Future, chronicling growth and development threatening our rural way of life and ecosystems.
-News conferences held throughout the State, with stories appearing in over 80 newspapers including: San Francisco Chronicle, LA Times, and Washington Post.
+Sierra Nevada Alliance releases a report, Planning for the Future, chronicling growth and development threatening our rural way of life and ecosystems.
+News conferences are held throughout the State, with stories appearing in over 80 newspapers, including The San Francisco Chronicle, LA Times, and Washington Post.

-Celebrates Mariposa General Plan adoption that helps save 37,000 acres of open space and includes model elements.
-The teamwork of the Mariposans for the Environment and Responsible Government (MERG), the Alliance, Laurie Oberholtzer and Tom Infusino were crucial in helping the plan pass.
+The Alliance celebrates the Mariposa General Plan adoption that helps save 37,000 acres of open space and includes model elements.
+The teamwork of the Mariposans for the Environment and Responsible Government (MERG), the Alliance, Laurie Oberholtzer, and Tom Infusino were crucial in helping the plan pass.

-Releases State of Sierra Waters: A Sierra Nevada Watersheds Index.
-Simultaneous press conferences were held in San Francisco, Sacramento and Reno and a total of fourteen televisions stations, seven radio stations, and sixteen newspapers carried the story (including a front-page, above-the- fold article in the Reno Gazette-Journal).
+The Alliance releases State of Sierra Waters: A Sierra Nevada Watersheds Index.
+Simultaneous press conferences were held in San Francisco, Sacramento, and Reno, and a total of fourteen television stations, seven radio stations, and sixteen newspapers carried the story (including a front-page, above-the-fold article in the Reno Gazette-Journal).

 The Alliance hosts the first Sierra Integrated Regional Water Management (IRWM) Conference in Sacramento, bringing together IRWM leaders for the first time.

-Alliance celebrates completion of first Clean Water Act 319h grant, in which we regranted funds to more than 25 watershed efforts in the Sierra, produced a restoration guide, and provided funding and guidance for community demonstration projects, which included tours for hundreds of Sierra residents.
+The Alliance celebrates the completion of the first Clean Water Act 319 grant, in which funds were regranted to more than 25 watershed efforts in the Sierra, produced a restoration guide, and provided funding and guidance for community demonstration projects, which included tours for hundreds of Sierra residents.

-Alliance releases report at four news conferences called Dangerous Development: Wildfire and Rural Sprawl in the Sierra Nevada, which reviewed how wildfire and population growth are on a collision course and how current land-use policies fail at-risk communities.
+The Alliance releases a report at four news conferences, Dangerous Development: Wildfire and Rural Sprawl in the Sierra Nevada, which reviews how wildfire and population growth are on a collision course and how current land-use policies fail at-risk communities.
 The story reaches a national audience through an NPR story and AP stories nationwide, in addition to ten local TV stories.

-Sierra Nevada AmeriCorps Partnership founded.
-SNAP members complete first year monitoring 389 sites, restoring over 4100 acres, educating 30,000 individuals, and recruiting over 3300 volunteers.
+Sierra Nevada AmeriCorps Partnership (SNAP) is founded.
+SNAP members complete their first year, monitoring 389 sites, restoring over 4,100 acres, educating 30,000 individuals, and recruiting over 3,300 volunteers.

-Alliance watershed program launches new Sierra Nevada Yard and Garden project, beginning distribution of new Guide and training community homeowner consultation programs.
-This continues on throughout the years, creating demonstration gardens, home consultation programs, distributing over 2500 guides, and working with Truckee, providing over 180 unique workbooks for homeowners resulting in over 100 best practices being implemented.
+Alliance watershed program launches new Sierra Nevada Yard and Garden project, beginning distribution of a new guide and training community homeowner consultation programs.
+This continues throughout the years, creating demonstration gardens, home consultation programs, distributing over 2,500 guides, and working with Truckee, providing more than 180 unique workbooks for homeowners resulting in over 100 best practices being implemented.

-The Alliance releases new resource with the Local Government Commission called Planning for Water-Wise Development in the Sierra and then conducts six Land & Water policy forums throughout the region, as well as presentations at the Calaveras Planning Summit, 2009 National River Rally in Baltimore, and the Sierra Business Council conference.
+The Alliance releases a new resource with the Local Government Commission, Planning for Water-Wise Development in the Sierra, and then conducts six Land & Water policy forums throughout the region, as well as presentations at the Calaveras Planning Summit, 2009 National River Rally in Baltimore, and the Sierra Business Council conference.

-The California Adaptation Strategy adopted principles for adaptation that were symbiotic with Alliance principles to ensure we protect natural resources while sustaining healthy communities.
+The California Adaptation Strategy adopted principles for adaptation that were symbiotic with Alliance principles to ensure natural resources are protected while sustaining healthy communities.

-The Sierra Spokes free sustainability e-newsletter was launched.
+The Sierra Spokes free sustainability e-newsletter is launched.

 The Regional Climate Change Program helps shape a strong Sierra Nevada Conservancy’s Climate Action Plan for the entire Sierra region, the first of its kind!

-The Alliance’s leadership with our Sierra Climate Change Adaptation Principles inspired the California Adaptation Strategy to adopt similar principles for the entire state.
+The Alliance’s leadership with the Sierra Climate Change Adaptation Principles inspires the California Adaptation Strategy to adopt similar principles for the entire state.

-The Sustainable Sierra Communities Program secured an AmeriCorps VISTA volunteer and designed a new model sustainability project, EmPower El Dorado, that helped homeowners save money and protect their health, as well as saving energy and water.
-This project reached over 200 residents and provided consultations to 49 homeowners on ways to improve their home, producing lessons on how to replicate this effort in the Sierra.
+The Sustainable Sierra Communities Program secures an AmeriCorps VISTA volunteer and designs a new model sustainability project, EmPower El Dorado, that helps homeowners save money and protect their health, as well as saving energy and water.
+This project reached over 200 residents and provided consultations to 49 homeowners on ways to improve their homes, producing lessons on how to replicate this effort throughout the Sierra.

-The Regional Climate Change Program founded the first Sierra Community Organizer Academy which 25 activists attended to learn effective campaigning.
+The Regional Climate Change Program founds the first Sierra Community Organizer Academy, with 25 activist attendees to learn effective campaigning.
 This becomes an Annual Sierra event and trains over 75 conservation leaders as of 2013.

-The Regional Climate Change Program also organized a Sierra Meadow Forum with the National Fish and Wildlife Foundation, sharing cutting-edge strategies to restore the meadow ecosystems of the region.
+The Regional Climate Change Program also organizes a Sierra Meadow Forum with the National Fish and Wildlife Foundation, sharing cutting-edge strategies to restore the meadow ecosystems of the region.

-Celebrates that through partnership with the Truckee River Watershed Council, our Truckee River Friendly Landscaping project had over 100 river-friendly practices implemented by homeowners, over 180 unique home workbooks provided to homeowners, and over 1800 Sierra Yard and Garden Guides distributed throughout Truckee.
+Celebrated through a partnership with the Truckee River Watershed Council, the Truckee River-Friendly Landscaping project has over 100 river-friendly practices implemented by homeowners, over 180 unique home workbooks provided to homeowners, and more than 1,800 Sierra Yard and Garden Guides distributed throughout Truckee.

-We celebrated the 20th anniversary of the Alliance with Bill McKibben as as the keynote speaker at our annual conference.
+The Alliance celebrates its 20th anniversary with Bill McKibben as the keynote speaker at the annual conference.

-SNAP Member Sara Kokkelenberg was named the Catherine Milton California AmeriCorps Member of the Year.
+SNAP Member Sara Kokkelenberg is named the Catherine Milton California AmeriCorps Member of the Year.

-We concluded the 10th year of the SNAP program.
+The 10th year of the SNAP program concludes.

-The Alliance organized and facilitated community grassroots coalitions that achieved 100% renewable energy resolutions from the cities of South Lake Tahoe, Nevada City, and Truckee.
+The Alliance organizes and facilitates community grassroots coalitions that achieve 100% renewable energy resolutions from the cities of South Lake Tahoe, Nevada City, and Truckee.

-Received our fifth 3-year SNAP grant, supporting continuation of the program into 2021.
+The Alliance receives its fifth 3-year SNAP grant, supporting the continuation of the program into 2021.